arosenfeld/immunedb/docs/index.rst

   Second, the Python API which implements the data models and querying functionality.
 This allows developers to write customized queries directly interacting with the database.

+- **Web interface:** Distributed separately of SLDB is a web interface which utilizes the REST API to allow for easy browsing of analysis results.

 Each of the components can be used independently so long as the underlying database is properly populated.